hernanmd/SpecUIAddOns/repository/SpecUIAddOns.package/SpcDynamicGrowableListWindow.class/README.md

 I am an example of dynamically constructing, and adding a widget to a spec UI.

-GrowableListWindow openOn: {1.
+SpcDynamicGrowableListWindow openOn: {1.
 2. 3}.